The Complete Dating Profile Audit: Tips to Get More Matches (UK Guide 2026)

 Average users see 8x more right swipes with our AI photos.
 Stop wasting time on dating apps and join 50,000+ singles who have already found better dates with TinderProfile.ai.

-Step 5: The Data-Driven Optimization (A/B Testing Your Way to Success)
+Step 5: The Data-Driven Optimisation (A/B Testing Your Way to Success)

-A great dating profile isn't something you create once and forget about.
+A great dating profile is not something you create once and forget about.
 The best profiles are constantly being tweaked and improved based on performance.
 Think like a marketer and start testing.

 This is how you go from getting some matches to getting the matches you really want.